 Data protection law recognises that certain categories of data are far more personal to you and therefore require enhanced protection.
 These categories of data are called ‘special category data’ and this includes data relating to your health (including disabilities), political opinions and religious beliefs.

-We may very occasionally collect and use your special category data.
+We may very occasionally collect and use your special category data (including when you apply for a job with us).
 We will only ever do this if we are lawfully allowed to do so and if it is for one of the reasons set out in ‘How we process your personal data’.

 - if it is necessary for us to use your personal data to perform the contract we are about to enter into or have entered into with you